TrafeX/docker-php-nginx/README.md

 Or mount your own code to be served by PHP-FPM & Nginx

     docker run -p 80:8080 -v ~/my-codebase:/var/www/html trafex/php-nginx

+### Docker Hub repository name change
+Since we switched to PHP8 the repository name [trafex/alpine-nginx-php7](https://hub.docker.com/r/trafex/alpine-nginx-php7) didn't make sense anymore.
+Because you can't change the name of the repository on Docker Hub I created a new one.

+From now on this image can be pulled from Docker Hub under the name [trafex/php-nginx](https://hub.docker.com/r/trafex/php-nginx).

 ## Configuration
 In [config/](config/) you'll find the default configuration files for Nginx, PHP and PHP-FPM.